More information about WCCLS:

 - Cataloging coordination

-- Subscriptions to electronic databases
+- Subscriptions to e-books, e-audiobooks, and research databases

 - Publicity, countywide promotions